bheklilr/pyarkansas-website/pinaxcon/templates/static_pages/terms_and_conditions.md

 Photography and Audio Video Recording
 -------------------------------------

-This applies to all attendees of North Bay Python and related events, including staff who are designated as official photographers and audio and video recorders.
+This applies to all attendees of PyArkansas and related events, including staff who are designated as official photographers and audio and video recorders.

 Do not photograph, video or audio record anyone without their express permission.